raffaelespazzoli/kubeflow-ocp/README-helm-install.md

 # Helm install

-Steps for installing kubeflow using Helm.
+Steps for installing Kubeflow using Helm.

 ## Install operators